SuperCowPowers/workbench/Readme.md

 - **Quick prototypes** are typically built with the **light path** and then flipped to the **heavy path** as the system matures and usage grows.

 ### Classes and Concepts
-The SageWorks Classes are orgnized to work in concert with AWS Services.
-For more details on the current classes and class heirarchies see [SageWorks Classes and Concepts](docs/sageworks_classes_concepts.md).
+The SageWorks Classes are organized to work in concert with AWS Services.
+For more details on the current classes and class hierarchies see [SageWorks Classes and Concepts](docs/sageworks_classes_concepts.md).

 ### Contributions
 If you'd like to contribute to the SageWorks project, you're more than welcome.
 All contributions will fall under the existing project [license](https://github.com/SuperCowPowers/sageworks/blob/main/LICENSE).
 If you are interested in contributing or have questions please feel free to contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com).